Kid Pancake of The Cereal Project

 As for those who still celebrate a more dignified pancake day, they are a dying breed.
 One Los Angeles man known as Mr Breakfast is trying to change that.
 Through his website, MrBreakfast.com, he is attempting to draw support to establish Pancake Day as legal holiday in the United States.

 His road will not be an easy one.
-Falling into such close approximation to President's Day, it is unlikely that President Obama will grant another day off work for Government Employees.
+Falling into such close approximation to President's Day, it is unlikely that President Trump will grant another day off work for Government Employees.

 "All the latest holidays are anniversaries of wars and tragedy.
 It just seems we are due for one that celebrates life."